solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 instruction with the appropriate token program
 * get mint data: same as above, but using the `NormalizeToSPLMint`
 * transfer: only use `TransferChecked`, which requires passing mints

+### Ledger

+Ledger integrates with token-list in order to provide verified token program ids and token tickers to the Ledger SDK and eliminate the need to store static information in the Ledger Solana App.

+A wallet or CLI with Ledger integration fetches the token-list and signing information.
+When the user wishes to transfer tokens, the wallet provides Ledger with the signed token and program metadata.

+The Solana App pushes a signature verification on the metadata using Ledger's native transaction model.
+If the signature verification passes, then the program id and token mint information are valid, and the actual transfer proceeds.
+If it fails due to spoofed program or mint data, the whole transaction aborts.

+TODO any associated token program considerations?

 ## Other New Token Programs